Cryptographic Certificate Lifecycle Management: A New Market is Emerging

 Again, the biggest challenge here is that there is no multinational, organizational body enforcing standards for its application and management.
 A basic building block that justifies the need for Cryptographic Lifecycle Management is the plain reality of just how many organizations don’t know in any detail what suite of encryption standards they have deployed across their IT infrastructure.
 A next generation cryptography solution should provide organizations with a means of comprehensively scanning their IT infrastructure.
 They need this to generate an accurate audit of exactly what cryptography they have implemented across their digital eco-system, this includes cryptographic keys and certificates.

 In addition, global crypto standards are among the casualties arising from greater economic nationalism.
 More and more countries are deviating from global standards and moving to mandating their own.
 This makes the crypto environment even more dynamic than it was in the past.
 Meantime the criminal and nation state attackers are ramping up their spending on finding flaws in crypto standards that they can exploit.
 Enterprises need next generation cryptographic solutions that help them dynamically monitor and update these standards to protect them against the latest vulnerabilities.
-Finally, Cryptographic compliance, regulations and policies are becoming stricter for the private sector and the fines associated to companies with things like PCI, HIPPA, GDPR (General Data Protection Regulation) will push enterprises to prepare for stronger data protection.
+Finally, Cryptographic compliance, regulations and policies are becoming stricter for the private sector and the fines associated to companies with things like PCI, HIPPA, GDPR (General Data Protection Regulation) will push enterprises to prepare with stronger cryptography and encryption compliance solution.

 What differentiates next generation cryptography solutions is the ability to deliver Cryptographic Lifecycle Management.
 This includes three critical market components: